 What is a good salary in London?

-However, as is the case with all big cities, salaries in London vary greatly depending on the industry, the job in question, and the employee (age, years in the job, level of qualifications, etc.).
+In addition to the regional and age factors, salaries in London vary greatly depending on the industry, the job in question, and the employee (years in the job, level of qualifications, etc.).
+Naturally, jobs in certain industries like tech and finance will have a higher median pay.

-There are a few points to consider when answering this question, as your personal circumstances will likely vary compared to the next person’s!
+There are a few points to consider when answering this question, as your personal circumstances will likely vary compared to that of the next person!

 The cost of living in London is, as you’d expect, significantly higher than the rest of the UK as it’s in proximity to some of the best-paid jobs in the country.
 It’s also home to immense international investment and development, and offers a dense variety of opportunities.